 Y(T1,T2)=log(exchangeRate(T2)) — log(exchangeRate(T1))/(T2-T1)

-While the Compound liquidity pools support many stablecoin assets such USDT, USDC, DAI, FEI etc, we are only going to analyze the top 2 stablecoins here, i.e USDT and USDC, which have a market capitalization of $80B and $53B respectively.
-Together, they make over 70% of the total market of the stablecoins.
+While the Compound pools support many stablecoin assets such USDT, USDC, DAI, FEI etc, we are only going to analyze the yields on collateralized lending for the top 2 stablecoins by market cap, i.e. USDT and USDC, with market capitalizations of $80B and $53B respectively.
+Together, they make up over 70% of the total market for stablecoins.

-Below are the plots of the annualized daily, weekly, monthly and biannual yields generated according to the formulas in the previous section.
-The daily yield is somewhat volatile, while the weekly, monthly and biannual yields are respectively the smoothed version of the prior granular plot.
-USDT and USDC have relatively similar patterns in the plot, as they both experience high yield and high volatility during the start of 2021.
-This indicates that there are some systematic factors that are affecting the stablecoin lending market as a whole.
+Here below are the plots of the annualized daily, weekly, monthly, and biannual yields generated according to the formulas in the previous section.
+As one can see, the daily yield is pretty volatile, while the weekly, monthly, and biannual yields are respectively the smoothed version of the prior granular plot.
+USDT and USDC have pretty similar patterns in the plot, as lending of both of these assets experienced high yield and high volatility for the start of 2021.
+This indicates there are some systematic factors there that are affecting the DeFi lending market as a whole.

 Source: The Graph

 One hypothesis of the systemic factors that could affect the lending yield involves crypto market data such as BTC/ETH prices and their corresponding volatilities.
 To illustrate an example (higher risk in this case), when BTC and ETH are in an ascending trend, it is believed that many bull-chasing investors will borrow from the stablecoin pools to buy BTC/ETH and then use the purchased BTC/ETH as collateral to borrow more stablecoins, and then repeat this cycle until the leverage is at a satisfying high level.
 This leverage effect helps the investors to magnify their returns as BTC/ETH keeps going up.
 We will explore this analysis more in part two of this blog post.